Redeye00007/redeye_flashtool/README.md

-# 🚀 RABBI UNIVERSAL SMART FLASHER & EXTRACTOR (V2.1)
+# 🚀 RedEyE's UNIVERSAL SMART FLASHER & EXTRACTOR (V2.1)

 A professional, lightweight, and dynamic Android flashing tool designed specifically for **Linux** and **Termux** users.
 This tool simplifies the process of flashing stock firmware and extracting encrypted OFP files.